The world of Hindi blogging: our detailed observations हिंदी ब्लॉगिंग के संसार में हमने क्या पाया?

-Now that we are in the last leg of compilation of the Directory of Best Hindi Blogs, we present before you our detailed observations on the Hindi blogosphere.
+Now that we are in the last leg of compilation of the Directory of Best Hindi Blogs, we present before you our detailed observations on the world of Hindi blogging.

 Like they say in journalistic parlance, we can get major details on a news event by asking 5 W’s and 1 H [what, who, why, when, where and how], we’ll try to share our findings in that manner, answering the first question here and the rest in one or two next posts.